PyMoDAQ/PyMoDAQ/docs/src/tutorials/data_analysis_tutorial.rst

 +------------------------------------+---------------------------------------+

 This tutorial is directly extracted from a jupyter notebook used to illustrate how to get your data back from a PyMoDAQ h5 file, analyze it and plot interactively these data.

+This example is using experimental data collected on a time-resolved optical spectroscopy set-up developed by Arnaud Arbouet and "PyMoDAQed" by Sebastien Weber in CEMES.

+Practical work sessions exploiting this set-up and data analysis are organized every year in the framework of the Master PFIQMC at University Toulouse III PauL Sabatier.
+The students have to align an ultrafast transient absorption experiment and acquire data from a gold thin film.
+In these pump-probe experiments, two femtosecond collinear light pulses are focused on the sample (see :numref:`pump_probe_fig`).
+The absorption by a first "pump" pulse places the sample out-of equilibrium.
+A second, delayed "probe" light pulse is used to measure the transmission of the sample during its relaxation.

+The measured dynamics shows (i) the transmission change associated with the injection of energy by the pump pulse (< ps timescale) followed by (ii) the quick thermalization of the electron gas with the gold film phonons (ps timescale) and (iii)  the oscillations induced by the mechanical vibrations of the film (10s ps timescale).
+To be able to detect these oscillations, one needs to repeat the pump-probe scan many times and average the data.

+PyMoDAQ allows this using the DAQ_Scan extension.
+One can specify how many scan should be performed and both the current scan and the averaged one are displayed live.
+However all the individual scans are saved as a multi-dimensional array.
+Moreover, because of the different time-scales (for electrons and for phonons) a "Sparse" 1D scan is used.
+It allows to quickly specify actuator values to be scanned in pieces (in the form of multiple `start:step:stop`).
+For instance scanning the electronic time window using a low step value and the phonon time window with a higher time step.
-The analysis below is made on data taken from a Master student practical work.
-They had to setup and acquire a femtosecond pump-probe experiment on a gold thin film.
-The measured dynamic shows the electronic absorption of light from the pump laser, the quick thermalization of the electron gas with the gold film phonons and finally the expansions/contractions oscillations of the film due to the non-adiabatic energy transfer.
-To see the phonons oscillations, one need to repeat the pump-probe scan many times and average the data.
-The author thank Dr Arnaud Arbouet for the data and explanations.
-And if you don’t understand the physics, it’s not an issue as this notebook is here to show you how to load, manipulate and easily plot your data.
+The scan is therefore perfectly sampled but the time needed for one scan is reduced.

+The author thanks Dr Arnaud Arbouet for the data and explanations.
+And if you don't understand (or don’t care about) the physics, it's not an issue as this notebook is here to show you how to load, manipulate and easily plot your data.

+  .. _pump_probe_fig:

 .. figure:: /image/tutorial_data_analysis/setup.png
    :alt: python

-   python
+   Experimental Setup for time-resolved optical spectroscopy

 .. note::